ian-IBCIRL/IB-PP4-MVP/README.md

 1) Environment variables from env.py in your Heroku app settings
 2) A Procfile to run the webserver i.e. `web: gunicorn driverblog.wsgi`

-    in this case to run the driverblog app on the gunicorn wsgi webserver.
+    in this case to run my driverblog app on the gunicorn wsgi webserver.

+The project can now be deployed to Heroku at the website configured above.

 To log into the Heroku toolbelt CLI: